simondlevy/MulticopterSim/README.md

 do the following:

-1. Clone this repository (MulticopterSim) into your <b>Documents/Unreal Projects</b> folder, first creating that folder if it doesn't exit.
+1. Clone this repository (MulticopterSim) into your <b>Documents/Unreal Projects</b> folder, first creating that folder if it doesn't exist.

 2. Clone the [HackflightSim](https://github.com/simondlevy/HackflightSim) repository into
 <b>MulticopterSim/Source/MulticopterSim</b>.